ALMOND-CRISPED NECTARINES

 Jump to RECIPE

 I usually prepare them in large amounts, and then we reheat and enjoy them over several days - honestly, we can never get enough of them.
+They are as delicious fresh from the oven, as they are reheated.

 How to prepare: